An Historic 16th Century Inn On The Banks Of The River Cover

 The regular menu offers such delights as home made pies and lasagne, vegetarian dishes, steaks and our famous traditional ham and eggs, there are many more and also a daily specials board.

 There's a children's menu too and on Sundays, roast beef, pork along with other seasonal guest meats and Yorkshire puddings with all the trimmings goes down a treat.

 And if you decide to stay awhile, three en-suite bedrooms offer comfortable accommodation, with television and facilities for making hot drinks.

 The Cover Bridge is open all day, every day, from 12 noon to closing times vary, please call us to check before heading down after 10pm.

 The Cover Bridge Inn is popular with anglers and day fishing.
-Permits can be obtained here for the River Cover for excellent trout and grayling fishing.
+Permits can be obtained here for £14 for the day to fish upstream on the River Cover for excellent trout and grayling fishing.

 Those of you who enjoy walking will be spoilt for choice, as there are many recognised walks local to the Inn, one of which follows the River Cover downstream to the confluence of the River Cover and Ure, But watch out for the legendary 'Kelpie' - a horse-like creature whiches rises out of the waters here to stalk it's prey!